 Why Consider Buying in Auburn?

 Another group that may benefit from buying in Auburn: parents of college students.
 If you’re footing the rental bill for your student to attend school at Auburn University, you might want to consider buying an investment property as an alternative.
-It provides your kid(s) a lower-cost housing option, plus it may afford other opportunities for rental income to offset the cost of a mortgage.
+It provides your children a lower-cost housing option, plus it may afford opportunities for rental income after your student has graduated.

 Where to Buy Your First Home in Auburn